joshwadd/Advanced_Lane_Detection/README.md

 ## Fit Polynomial

-With the y and x locations for each of th
+With the y and x locations for each of the pixels for each line found using either the window or region search procedures

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg0ODY0MzE5XX0=
+eyJoaXN0b3J5IjpbLTE3MTEzNjYxNThdfQ==
 -->